tanerijun/vitaneri/src/content/posts/web-scraping-on-the-edge-using-htmlrewriter.md

 },
 ```

-Now if you run the app, and check the result, you should get the data as intended.
+Now if you run the app, go to `/:id`, and check the result, you should get the data as intended.

 ```json
 [